sudomaster00081/SDN-using-RYU/Readme.md

 Now for the fun part!
 Here's how to unleash the magic of RDDoS:

 1. Open your terminal and navigate to the project directory.
-2. Execute `python rddos.py` and watch as it bravely defends against simulated DDoS attacks.
+2. Execute `<not complete 😁` and watch as it bravely defends against simulated DDoS attacks.
 3. Marvel at your newfound ability to keep your servers safe and sound.

 ---